TheoBr/lowcard/README.md

 - local storage doesn't push updates
   - Bad if >1 window open and changes are made to saved cards
   - i.e. add 3 cards in chat with card creator window open, delete one card in creator window, 3 new cards vanish
+- Not particularly responsive
+  - Header is rough on mobile

 ## Things I Didn't Get To